Appenzeller Sennenhund: Characteristics

 The Appenzeller Sennenhund is the third-largest of the Sennenhund or Swiss mountain dog group, which also includes the Grosser Schweizer Sennenhund, the Berner Sennenhund or Bernese Mountain Dog, and the Entlebucher Sennenhund.
-It is a medium-sized dog: male dogs stand some 52–56 cm at the withers, bitches about 2 cm less; weights are in the range 22–32 kg.
+It is a medium-sized dog: dogs stand some 52–56 cm at the withers, bitches about 2 cm less; weights are in the range 22–32 kg.

 The coat is double, the top-coat thick, straight and glossy.
-It it always tricoloured: the principal colour may be either black or Havana brown, with white markings to the chest, face and feet, and reddish-brown areas between those and the base colour.
+It is always tricoloured: the principal colour may be either black or Havana brown, with white markings to the chest, face and feet, and reddish-brown areas between those and the base colour.

 The tail is set high and is carried in a tight curl over the back when the animal is moving.
 The ears are set high and are triangular and fairly small; they hang close to the cheeks when the animal is at rest, and are raised and turned forward when it is alert.
 Among the faults that disqualify a dog from registration are a wall eye, a kinked tail, a single coat and a coat that is not three-coloured.
 Dogs may be expected to live for some 12–14 years.

 According to the breed standard, the Appenzeller Sennenhund is lively, high-spirited, athletic and suspicious of strangers.